 The Huguenot Society Journal, (formerly Proceedings of the Huguenot Society) is circulated to Fellows and Subscribing Libraries in October.
-The four papers read to the Society each year are published in the Journal, together with other well-researched articles.
+The papers read to the Society each year are published in the Journal, together with other well-researched articles.
 Full-length contributions, illustrated where possible, must be unpublished elsewhere; they should not normally exceed 6000 words in length, including footnotes, and will be assessed by at least one independent referee before they are accepted for publication.
 Shorter and more informal pieces of up to 500 words are also invited, and the deadline for all submissions is the end of April.
 Books for review should reach the Editor by the end of the preceding October.

 Guidance for Authors